Lung VQ Scan

 Two types of lung scans are usually done together:

-Ventilation and perfusion scans can be done separately or together to diagnose certain lung diseases.
+Ventilation and perfusion scans can be done on their own or together.
 If both scans are done, the test is called a V/Q scan.
 The ventilation scan usually is done first.

 Why It Is Done

 - Find a blood clot that is preventing normal blood flow to part of a lung.

 - Check the flow of blood or air through the lungs.

 - See which parts of the lungs are working and which are damaged.
 This is often done before lung surgery to remove parts of the lung.

 Before your lung scan, tell your doctor if:

 - You are breastfeeding.
 The radioactive tracer used in this test can get into your breast milk.
 Do not breastfeed your baby for 1 or 2 days after this test.
 During this time, you can give your baby breast milk you stored before the test, or you can give formula.
 Don't use the breast milk you pump for the 1 or 2 days after the test.
 Throw it out.

 A chest X-ray is usually done the same day, either before or after the lung scan.